-Becoming successful in the restaurant industry is difficult but staying ahead of operational challenges is even harder.
+Becoming successful in the restaurant industry is difficult but staying ahead of restaurant operational challenges is even harder.
 To prepare for the new year, restaurant owners, operators, and managers need to start planning now.

 1. Finding and training staff